 - 3. Accessibility at events.
-Event organizers should be required to ensure their events are accessible per the Americans with Disabilities Act (ADA).
+Event organizers should be required to ensure their public events are accessible per the Americans with Disabilities Act (ADA).
+In addition to the physical aspects of a venue, event organizers may also be required to include signage and other indicators of reserved seating, reserved parking, and accessible routes to and from an event.
 A statement to this effect should be incorporated into all facility reservation agreements. - 4.
 Summary of rules and potential consequences on permits.
 The City should clearly state on permit applications that park rules and regulations must be followed and required permits must be obtained.
-Language should be included indicating that if the rules are violated or permits not obtained, the event organizer or the organization may not be allowed to reserve a facility in the future.
-Event organizers must be required to sign the permit application acknowledging they have read and understood. - 5.
-Notification of event impacting other park users.
-Events that use walkways, bridges, or amplified sound should be required to post signage ahead of the event notifying other park users that an event will be conducted that may have an impact on their use of the park. - 6.
+Language should be included indicating that if the rules are violated or permits not obtained, the event organizer or the organization itself may not be allowed to reserve a facility in the future.
+Event organizers must be required to sign the permit application acknowledging they have read and understood.

+- 5. (Previously Item 12) Enforcing violations of park rules.
+Violators of park rules-dogs not on leash, smoking, using facilities without permits, driving on turf, etc.-should have an expectation of enforcement actions being taken against them.
+Enforcement is a matter of policy and resources and should be evaluated by City staff. - 6.
+(Previously Item 13) Tiered fines for repeat violations.
+It might be possible that the fine for using a park facility without a reservation is lower than the fee charged for using that facility.
+Therefore, there should be a tiered system of fines so repeat violators of park rules pay higher penalties. - Notification of event impacting other park users.
+The City should consider posting information regarding upcoming events that will be using Events that use walkways, bridges, or amplified sound should be required to post signage ahead of the event notifying other park users that an event will be conducted that may have an impact on their use of the park. - 8.
 Posting approved permits.
-The City should consider posting approved permits at the reservable locations where an activity will be taking place so that others are aware of the approved times and to reduce the risks of an opportunity user inadvertently taking a space in advance of the arrival of the party that has reserved the facility. - 7.
+The City should consider posting approved permits at the reservable locations where an activity will be taking place so that others are aware of the approved times and to reduce the risks of an opportunity user inadvertently taking a space in advance of the arrival of the party that has reserved the facility. - 9.
 Exclude individuals or organizations from permits based on unpaid damage.
 The Director should have the authority to exclude an individual or a group from reserving a park facility if the individual or group has caused damage to park property and not reimbursed the City for the cost.
-Similarly, permits should not be issued to individuals or organizations that have not paid permit fees from previous events.
+Similarly, permits should not be issued to individuals or organizations that have not paid permit fees from previous events. - 10.
+Exclude individuals or organizations from using parks based on unpaid damage.
+The Director should have the authority to exclude an individual or a group from using a park if the individual or group has caused damage to park property and not reimbursed the City for the cost. - 11.
+Limit multiple reservations.
+The City should consider establishing a policy that limits the ability for one group to make multiple reservations at the same location on the same day(s) over an extended period of time.
+The concern is the potential for a single entity to block the same reservable area on the most popular days of a season over many weeks or months.